Small image of Istanbul, from Mercator's Cosmographia.

 Munster's Geographia of 1540 was a cartographic landmark, including not only Ptolemaic maps, but also a number of landmark modern maps, including the first separate maps of the 4 continents, the first map of England and the earliest obtainable map of Scandinavia.
 Munster dominated cartographic publication during the mid-16th Century.

-The work was expanded into Munster's Cosmographia beginning in 1545, adding many views and accounts of various places in the world seldom reached by European travellers and in many cases, the first obtainable views and accounts of these cities and places to be widely distributed in Europe.
+The work was expanded into Munster's Cosmographia beginning in 1545, adding many views and accounts of various places in the world seldom reached by European travelers and in many cases, the first obtainable views and accounts of these cities and places to be widely distributed in Europe.

 Sebastian Münster (1488-1552) was a cosmographer and professor of Hebrew who taught at Tübingen, Heidelberg, and Basel.
 He settled in the latter in 1529 and died there, of plague, in 1552.
 Münster made himself the center of a large network of scholars from whom he obtained geographic descriptions, maps, and directions.